 Overall, ZeroBounce is a great tool that you can use along with your opt-in system to decrease your bounce rate and keep your email list clean.

 Mailchimp is another popular email marketing software famous for its email campaign types, A/B testing, and RSS campaigns.
-While the platform is generally easy-to-use, its email marketing automation features might be difficult to master.
+While the platform is generally easy to use, its email marketing automation features might be difficult to master.

 When it comes to email list management, Mailchimp offers great segmentation options that let you combine up to five different conditional relationships.
-What’s more, the platform gives you access to insights to find specific audience subsets and deliver more personalized messages.
+What’s more, the platform gives you access to insights to find specific audience subsets and deliver more personalized emails.

 Mailchimp’s segments utilize demographic and behavioral data to group your subscriber list better.
 To give you a hand, the email service also has some pre-built segments you can instantly use.

 The tool’s popularity makes it a great email list management solution.
 Nevertheless, you should know that Mailchimp’s lists are siloed and, therefore, collective management isn’t possible, unlike other popular Mailchimp alternatives.

 Pricing: Paid plans start at $15/month, 14-day free trial